danjulio/Geiger-Counter/readme.md

 Note that accumulation periods longer than one hour should probably use an external USB power source unless you use a larger Li-Ion battery than I did.

 ## Hardware
 This project used quite a number of components I already had so you might end up substituting here and there.
 The power switch came from some old PC and has a translucent actuator so I decided to backlight it using a pair of small RGB LEDs.
 I measured the LED Vf for each channel, arbitrarily picked a current of about 3mA per LED, and calculated series resistors (from 3.3V) to achieve that (then I adjusted the PWM values in the code to make nice but dimmer Red and Green colors).
 Power is supplied by a PK Cell ICR10440 3.7V 350 mAh Li-Ion cell.
-All of this can be changed based on the parts you use.
+All of this can be changed based on the parts you have.

 ![Electronics](pictures/electronics.png)